MichaelOforgu/Employee-Attrition-Prediction-App/README.md

-emp# Employee Attrition Prediction App: End-to-End ML Project
+# Employee Attrition Prediction App: End-to-End ML Project

 ## Project Overview
 This end-to-end machine learning project aims to predict employee attrition using Random forest classifier model based on HR data.
 We've developed a complete pipeline from data analysis to model deployment, culminating in a Gradio app for easy visualization and prediction.